CloudWalker: Random walks for 3D point cloud shape analysis: CloudWalker

 A walk is a sequence of points, where each point is associated with basic local geometric information.
 Should the underlying surface of the point cloud existed, it would be possible to utilize the adjacency information to determine, for each point, the next point on the walk.
 However, since connectivity information is unavailable, we propose a fast and simple approach to generate random walks.

 For an input point set $S_i$ we generate the walk $W_{ij}$ of length $l$ as follows.
 First, the walk's origin point $p_o \in S_i$ is randomly selected from the set.
 Then, points are iteratively added to the walk by selecting a random point from the set of $k$ nearest neighbors of the last point in the sequence (excluding neighbors that were added at an earlier stage).
 In the rare case where all $k$ nearest neighbors were already added to the walk, a new random un-visited point is chosen and the walk generation proceeds as before.
-Choosing the closest neighbor might seem like a trivial solution, however, this imposes a strong constraint on the generation process and reduces the randomness and the ability to visit sparser regions.
+Choosing the closest neighbor might seem like a straight-forward solution, however, this imposes a strong constraint on the generation process and reduces the randomness and the ability to visit sparser regions.

-Since a point cloud may contain many points, an efficient nearest neighbor search is required.
-We propose to construct a KDtree~\cite{de1997computational} as a preprocessing step.
-Briefly, a KDtree is a hierarchical space-partitioning data structure, in which every node represents an axis-aligned hyper-rectangle and contains the set of points in it.
+Since a point cloud may contain many points, an efficient nearest neighbor search is required to get a sense of the environment and propose point candidates to generate the walk.
+In contrast to meshes, where this information is inherently available, point clouds require this critical step to generate the walks.
+We propose to construct a KDtree \cite{de1997computational} as a preprocessing step.
+Briefly, a KDtree is a hierarchical space partitioning data structure, in which every node represents an axis-aligned hyper-rectangle and contains the set of points in it.
 This is a very efficient data structure for nearest neighbor queries.
-Using KDtree adds a topological challenge, moving between underlying connected components along the walk, which works to our advantage since it allows our model to learn such crossings.
+Using the nearest neighbors to construct the walk makes it possible to move between underlying connected components along the walk, which works to our advantage since it allows our model to learn such crossings.

 \textbf{CloudWalker Core.} Given an input walk, CloudWalker core is the main learned part of our pipeline.
-It is designed to learn an informative representation for a single walk. it consists of two sub-modouls, \textit{Point Representation} sub-module and \textit{Walk Representation} sub-module.
+It is designed to learn an informative representation for a single walk. it consists of two sub-modules, \textit{Point Representation} sub-module and \textit{Walk Representation} sub-module.
 Details for each sub-module are provided below.